Mobility Device Repair

 Bikechain is available to assist you with minor repairs on your wheelchair, rollator, walker, cane, and more!

 We provide tools and mechanic expertise to teach you how to fix your device on the spot.
+Our model is do-it-together, meaning mechanics work with you to assess issues and fix the device as a team.

 Frequently Asked Questions